 The perfect two-day visit to Anuradhapura

-The best and easiest way to understand the magnitude size of Anuradhapura historical site is to hike the Isurumuiya temple, preferably in the afternoon to escape from the scorching heat and best views.
-Climbing a few dozens of steps that carved onto the stone, is required to reach the summit of the monolithic granite stone, and have a bird’s eye view on a large part of the historical city.
+The best and easiest way to understand the magnitude size of the Anuradhapura historical site is to hike the Isurumuiya temple, preferably in the afternoon to escape from the scorching heat and best views.
+Climbing a few dozen steps that are carved onto the stone, is required to reach the summit of the monolithic granite stone, and have a bird’s eye view of a large part of the historical city.

 Anuradhapura, once-thriving capital was inhabited by around 50,000 people before it was neglected due to the unceasing attacks and pillaging of Indian invaders.
 How the city looked in the past and what it looks like today is a constant part of the experience in Anuradhapura.

-To continue exploring Anuradhapura ruins, proceed to northward from Sri Maha Bodhi to Ruwanweli maha Seya, Or Ruwanweli Stupa (a large dorm shaped structure) – Stupa believed to be enshrined with Relics of Buddha.
+To continue exploring Anuradhapura ruins, proceed northward from Sri Maha Bodhi to Ruwanweli maha Seya, Or Ruwanweli Stupa (a large dorm-shaped structure) – Stupa believed to be enshrined with Relics of Buddha.

 Next, as you continue in the inner-city, a labyrinthine of roads and streets with several sets of ruins, and beyond that, the twin ponds, two large tanks with stone carved stairs and sumptuously decorated balustrade to reach the water level.